IsmaCamara223/Google-SecOps/README.md

 ## Project Objectives

 This project objectives were to:
-• Develop a threat hunting IDS sensor capable of analyzing traffic, performing vulnerability scans, and aggregating logs.
+-Develop a threat hunting IDS sensor capable of analyzing traffic, performing vulnerability scans, and aggregating logs.
-• Integrate the OwlH project into Google SecOps, including a parser development for translating OwlH and OpenVAS outputs into Google’s Unified Data Model (UDM).
+-Integrate the OwlH project into Google SecOps, including a parser development for translating OwlH and OpenVAS outputs into Google’s Unified Data Model (UDM).
-• Implement a management system for OpenVAS to automate vulnerability scanning across infrastructure devices.
+-Implement a management system for OpenVAS to automate vulnerability scanning across infrastructure devices.
-• Enhance log aggregation capabilities and develop a shipping function to streamline data management within Google SecOps.
+-Enhance log aggregation capabilities and develop a shipping function to streamline data management within Google SecOps.

 ## Skills and tools learned

 -Project Managment and team leading.
 -Research and autonomous work.
 -Effective communication